 See SPN Rule 8, Sec.
 4J for consequences.

 If this interference is an obvious attempt to prevent a double play, the base runner closest to home plate shall also be called out.

 H4.3 There is no anticipation, contact must be made prior to leaving a base.
 If a runner leaves his base during a pitch and the batter does not make contact with the ball, the runner is out.

 H5.
 MINIMUM PLAYERS Rule 5, SEC 1 & SEC 3A

-In order for a game to be official a team can start or complete a game with a minimum of 6 roster players and 8 players in total.
-Otherwise the game is a forfeit and teams can use the time slot for practice or a scrimmage game
+In order for a game to be official a team can start or complete a game with a minimum of 7 roster players and 9 players in total.
+Otherwise, the game is a forfeit, and the score is to be recorded as 7-0.

 H6.
 LINEUP CARD Rule 5, SEC.
 3 D

 Although potential spares and substitutes would normally be included on the lineup card and score sheet, a spare's name can be added to the lineup card at any time if, in the umpire's opinion, it is not unduly delaying the game.
 For instance, trying to insert a Guest Player that was not properly registered before the game would be considered as unduly delaying.

 Regular roster players whose names should always appear on the lineup card shared with the opposing team prior to the game start but can be added at any time during the game to the bottom of the batting lineup or used as a substitute.
 The designation of 'Substitute' or 'Adding to the bottom of the Batting Lineup' should be declared asap after a player arrives.
 Spare players retain their spot in the batting lineup when a late player is added to the bottom of the batting lineup.